-Or by writing to: Manchester Employees' Contributory Retirement System tory Retirement System including elected and appointed officials.
+The Retirement System applies to all eligible employees of the City, the Manchester school district, Manchester public library, and the City of Manchester Employees' Contributory Retirement System including elected and appointed officials.
 Trustees of the Retirement System who are not otherwise eligible to participate are prohibited from being members in the Retirement System.
 The Retirement System does not cover certain categories of employees, such as temporary employees, members of boards and commissions who are not eligible employees of the City, trustees of the Retirement System who are not otherwise eligible to participate, members of the fire and police departments, or teachers who are eligible to participate in a state-administered retirement system, and other persons who are, or were, eligible to participate in the New Hampshire Retirement System.
 Eligible employees are identified by the number of hours they routinely work per week, (generally, more than 32 hours for City workers, or 30 hours for a minimum of 180 days for school district employees, except for school food & nutrition workers for whom the standard is 20 hours per week).
 Employees who were participants before January 1, 2008 but failed to meet minimum participation standards are grandfathered under certain circumstances.
 Contact the Retirement System for details.